Diiodomethane

 Diiodomethane or methylene iodide, commonly abbreviated "MI", is an organoiodine compound.
-Diiodomethane is a colorless liquid; however, it decomposes upon exposure to light liberating iodine, which colours samples brownish.
+Diiodomethane is a very dense colorless liquid; however, it decomposes upon exposure to light liberating iodine, which colours samples brownish.
 It is slightly soluble in water, but soluble in organic solvents.
-It has a relatively high refractive index of 1.741, and a surface tension of 0.0508 N·m−1.
+It has a very high refractive index of 1.741, and a surface tension of 0.0508 N·m−1.

 Uses

 Because of its high density, diiodomethane is used in the determination of the density of mineral and other solid samples.
 It can also be used as an optical contact liquid, in conjunction with the gemmological refractometer, for determining the refractive index of certain gemstones.

 Diiodomethane is a reagent for installing the CH2 group.
 In the Simmons–Smith reaction, it is a source of methylene.
 In fact the Simmons–Smith reaction does not produce free carbene but proceeds via Zn-CH2I intermediates.